 Khan Academy's free videos are nearly all in Spanish, French, and Brazilian Portuguese (in addition to English) and may be useful to parents who are trying to support their children.*

 Videos (talking PowerPoints) created by Texas' Refugee School Impact Grantees on supporting learning at home and other related topics.
 Available in Arabic, Burmese, Dari, English, Kinyarwanda, Kishwahili, Nepali, Pashto, Rohingya, Somali, Spanish, Swahili, and Tigrinya.*

 Learning Heroes provides information and resources in English and Spanish to help parents support learning at home.
 Parents click on the grade level of their student and the subject they want help with and get a wide variety of resources.*

 Colorín Colorado's entire website is bilingual (English/Spanish) and includes a huge section of resources for families.
 We particularly like Empowering ELL Parents & Families at Home.
 (Update: they recently came out with School Responses to COVID-19: ELL/Immigrant Considerations.)*

 First Words Project is for parents of early childhood students.
 We particularly like their resource on “Everyday Activities” that’s available in English, Spanish, Creole, and Arabic.

-National PTA’s Parents Guides to Student Success has a guide for each grade (English/Spanish) and each includes a section on helping your child learn at home.
-(Update: National PTA has also set up this COVID-19 page with loads of resources.)
+National PTA’s Parents Guides to Student Success* has a guide for each grade (English/Spanish) and each includes a section on helping your child learn at home (click on the grade and then you will see the option to select Spanish).
+Note: National PTA has also set up this COVID-19 page with loads of resources.